-Students can be inspired from different experiences, including, wanting to advance existing research, extending a capstone project into a new direction, or elaborating on a topic from a class.
+Students can be inspired by different experiences, including wanting to advance existing research, extend a capstone project into a new direction, or elaborate on a topic from a class.
 It is important to select a topic that is of interest, relevant to one's field of study, and manageable for the framework of an undergraduate thesis.
-The student should work with their Thesis Director to ensure that their proposed topic meets all these requirements.
+The student must work with their Thesis Director to ensure that their proposed topic meets all of these requirements.